-An entity to which this Charter applies must comply with the following mandatory requirements that are applicable, based on the consultation category below.
-Where the mandatory requirements do not apply, an entity must have regard to, and seek to achieve, the principles and performance outcomes that apply under the Charter.
+An entity to which this Charter applies must have regard to, and seek to achieve, the principles and performance outcomes that apply under the Charter.
+An entity must also comply with the following mandatory requirements that are applicable, based on the consultation category below.